Johnny Costa: Mister Rogers' Neighborhood

 Costa served as musical director, arranger, and keyboardist for the children's television series Mister Rogers' Neighborhood from the show's debut in 1968 until his death in 1996.
 The show's creator and host, Fred Rogers, regarded Costa as one of the most gifted musicians he had ever met.
 Rogers' choice was surprising because Costa's style was regarded as too complicated and sophisticated for a children's show.
 Costa accepted the job without hesitation because it wouldn't require him to travel away from Pittsburgh, and because Rogers offered him the same amount he needed to pay his son's college tuition ($5,000).
-Although Mister Rogers' Neighborhood was a children's show, Costa made it a point not to play "baby" music.
+Although Mister Rogers' Neighborhood was a children's show, Costa made it a point not to play "kiddie" music.
 He believed children understood good music and that he could experiment with his own musical styles and techniques, even for a kids' show.
 Each day, Costa and his trio (Carl McVicker Jr. on bass, Bobby Rawsthorne on percussion) played live in the studio for the filming.
 In addition to the show's recognizable main theme, they played the trolley whistle, Mr. McFeely's frenetic Speedy Delivery piano plonks, the vibraphone flute-toots (on a synthesizer) as Fred fed his fish, dreamy celesta lines, incidental music, and Rogers' entrance and exit tunes.